-3 dead after shooting on private adult-themed Rockford bus
+3 shot to death on private entertainment bus in Illinois

 ROCKFORD, Ill.
-(AP) — Rockford police say three people were fatally shot early Saturday on a private adult-themed charter bus.
-The (Rockford) Register-Star reports that the suspect remains at large.
+(AP) — Police in Rockford, Illinois, say three people have been shot to death on a private entertainment charter bus.

-O’Shea said only that “a suspect on the bus shot other individuals on the bus.”
+O’Shea says a “suspect on the bus shot other individuals on the bus.”

-He says the victims have not been identified.
-The Winnebago County Coroner’s Office is investigating.
-O’Shea says family notification will follow.

 Most Read Nation & World Stories